What You Need to Know

 Other documents may be accepted.
 The key is that you can show the physical address of where you are considered to be primarily located.

 If you made your declaration online and accurately provided your email address, you will receive an email confirming your declaration.
-Be sure to retain this confirmation for your records.
+Be sure to keep this confirmation for your records.
 It is also your responsibility to review your Assessment Notice, which will be mailed in late February, to confirm the subclass assigned to your property.
-If you believe a change is necessary, please follow the subsequent steps outlined in the Notice.
+If you believe a change is necessary, please follow the subsequent steps outlined in the notice.

 Apartment buildings (Assessment Code 12M) defined as a single building with three or more units under one tax roll will be automatically placed in the primary residential subclass, no declaration will be required.
 If you are unsure if your property qualifies as an apartment, contact housingaction@canmore.ca to confirm.